A parameterization of anisotropic Gaussian fields with penalized complexity priors: Parameterization

 In \Cref{half-angle figure}, we show the half-angle vector field together with the parameterized diffusion matrices $\bm{H}_{\bm{v}}$.
 Here, each $\bm{H}_{\bm{v}}$ is represented by the ellipse centred at $\bm{v}$ whose main axis is $\exp(\norm{\bm{v}})\tl{\bm{v}}/\norm{\bm{v}}$ and whose secondary axis is $\exp(-\norm{\bm{v}})\tl{\bm{v}}_\perp/\norm{\bm{v}}$.
 That is, the axes of the ellipses correspond to the eigenvectors of $\bm{H}_{\bm{v}}$ scaled by their respective eigenvalues. \Cref{half-angle figure} shows visually how the anisotropy increases with $\norm{\bm{v}}$ and is directed towards $\tl{\bm{v}}$.
 It can also be seen how the parameterization is injective (no two ellipses are the same) and smooth (the ellipses vary smoothly with $\bm{v}$).

-In \Cref{fig:covariance_and_simulation_figure} (a), we show the plot of the covariance $K(\bm{x},\bm{0})=\mathbb{E}[u(\bm{x})u(\bm{0})]$ for $\kappa=1$ constant and as $\bm{v}$ is rotated around the $X$-axis by $90^\circ$ in each plot.
+In \Cref{fig:covariance_and_simulation_figure} (a), we show the plot of the covariance $K(\bm{x},\bm{0})=\mathbb{E}[u(\bm{x})u(\bm{0})]$ for $\kappa=1$ constant and as $\bm{v}$ starts at the $X$-axis and is rotated by $90^\circ$ in each plot.
 As we can see, the vector field is most correlated in the direction of $\tl{\bm{v}}$, which is rotated by $45^\circ$ in each image, half the speed of rotation of $\bm{v}$, and is least correlated in the direction of $\tl{\bm{v}}_\perp$.
 In Figure \Cref{fig:covariance_and_simulation_figure} (b), we show simulations of the field where again we leave $\kappa=1$ constant and rotate $\bm{v}$ by $90^\circ$ in each plot.
 The figure shows that the field diffuses the most in the direction of $\tl{\bm{v}}$ and the least in the direction of $\tl{\bm{v}}_\perp$.
 The realizations of $u$ are obtained using a FEM to solve the SPDE as detailed in \Cref{simulation section}.

 Another method that could be used to simulate the field $u$ and obtain the variance plots is the \emph{spectral method}.
 The spectral method uses the \emph{spectral density} of the field (the Fourier transform of the covariance function $r$ if it exists)